filobot/docs/modules/commands/disable.md

 # About the module

-This module will allow you to disable the Filo commands that you don't want to be used on your server.
+This module will allow you to disable Filo commands for all members of the server (including you).

 # Getting Started